jcosborn/qex/src/experimental/graph/graph_validation.md

 | `make tests experimental` | `src/experimental/*/tests/t*.nim` | `testscript-experimental.sh` |
 | `make tests experimental/graph` | Graph drivers only | `testscript-experimental.sh` |

-All experimental drivers run across the Nim `v2.0.16`, `version-2-2`, `devel` × Open MPI, MPICH matrix.
-Each experimental test invocation has a 20-minute timeout with forced termination after ten seconds; each workflow step has a 45-minute bound.
+Every experimental driver runs for each Nim branch and MPI implementation in the workflow matrix.
+The drivers pin neither the thread count nor the rank count, so set `OMP_NUM_THREADS` as in the example.

-General gauge fixtures default to local `4,4,8,8` where practical and inherit the configured SIMD width and thread count.
-Intentional 2D U(1) wrappers set their own SIMD cap before importing shared tests.
+General gauge fixtures default to local `4,4,8,8` where practical and inherit the configured SIMD width and thread count. `tgloops` keeps one extent-two direction (local `2,4,8,8`, which lays out up to VLEN 8) so repeated physical links stay covered.
+U(1) wrappers that need a 2D fixture cap the SIMD width themselves (`setVLENmax`) before importing the shared tests; the rest inherit the 4D fixture.
 The larger SU(3) derivative graphs use:

 | Fixture | Default geometry |
 | --- | --- |